MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-69-Access-Charges/subpart-A-General/section-69.2.md

 (rr) *Serving wire center* means the telephone company central office designated by the telephone company to serve the geographic area in which the interexchange carrier or other person's point of demarcation is located.

-(ss) *Tandem-switched transport* means transport of traffic that is switched at a tandem switch -
+(ss) *Tandem-switched transport* means transport of traffic that is switched at a tandem switch—

 (1) Between the serving wire center and the end office, or